oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_monitoring_metric_data_module.rst

                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The source service or application emitting the metric.</div>
                                             <div>A valid namespace value starts with an alphabetical character and includes only alphanumeric characters and underscores.
-The &quot;oci_&quot; prefix is reserved.
-Avoid entering confidential information.</div>
+Custom metrics can&#x27;t use the following reserved prefixes: `oci_` and `oracle_` Avoid entering confidential information.</div>
                                             <div>Example: `my_namespace`</div>
                                                         </td>
             </tr>